GRHayL/GRHayL/README.md

 The implementations directory contains specific implementations of GRHayL in infrastructures.
 In the following section, we describe how to directly compile the library for linking.
-However, it can be significantly easier in some infrastructures to directly compile the source code instead of linking to an external library.
+However, it can be easier in some infrastructures to directly compile the source code instead of linking to an external library.
 We currently only provide and maintain an implementation for the Einstein Toolkit.
-Other codes we maintain which use GRHayL are linking to the compiled library.
+Other GRHayL-based codes we maintain link to the compiled library.

 ## Building and Installing `GRHayL`